 - Butter: To prevent it from melting too soon and losing texture, use very cold butter.
 Take it right from the refrigerator and cut it into cubes.
 Then use a pastry cutter or fork to mix it into the flour, brown sugar, and cinnamon.
 Don’t overcomplicate this step, let the mixture be messy, crumbly, and coarse.
 Less is more.
 (Music to our ears!)

 - Oats: Best part of the topping.
 Some oats get a little crispy, some stay soft and chewy.
 Use whole oats for the best texture.
 Stir the oats into the topping mixture *after* you cut in the butter.
-You don’t want them to break down too much.
+We do this with strawberry crisp as well– you just don’t want the oats to break down too much.

 Can I Make Apple Crisp Without Oats?

 Yes, absolutely.
 To make apple crisp without oats, we’ll use the topping from apple crumble pie, only slightly increased.
 Use 3/4 cup (150g) brown sugar, 1 teaspoon ground cinnamon, 1 cup (125g) all-purpose flour, and 1/2 cup (115g) unsalted butter, melted and slightly cooled.
 Mix the brown sugar, cinnamon, and flour together.
 Using a fork, stir in the cooled melted butter until the mixture is thick and crumbly.
 Don’t over-mix– it will become a paste if you over-mix.
 Same oven temperature and bake time as below.
 I prefer melted butter to keep the crumble topping on the softer side.
 If you want a crispy crumble topping, use cold butter and cut it into the mixture just as you do in the recipe below.